FarmData2/FarmData2/components/README.md

     - Give or point to examples that illustrate structure for:

-      - waiting for `ready` before doing more.
       - changing props.

   - check other behaviors (`*.behavior.comp.cy.js`)

-    - check that watched props have the proper effect.
+    - check that changing a reactive or watched prop has the proper effect.

       - e.g. changes to prop changes the component as desired.
       - e.g. watches and deep watches work.